brendantipp/br_pands_project/README.md

     #round to 2 decimal places
     summary = df.describe().round(2).transpose()

-I used the .to_csv function with  mode set to w parameter (write) to create a new file each time the program was run and \t to serpate output using tabs for better viewing
+I used the .to_csv function with  mode set to w parameter (write) to create a new file each time the program was run and \t to serpate output using tabs for better viewing.
+I also used matplot.image lib imported library to display an output of the summary in PNG for the presentation.

     #used mode w to create new file each time \t to seperate output using tabs
     summary.to_csv('presentation\summary.txt',mode = "w",sep="\t")
+    img = mpimg.imread('readme_images\summary.PNG')#to display summary on screen for presentation plt.imshow(img) #using matplotlib library matplotlib.image
+    plt.show()

 To examine the differences across species, the same summary statistics are generated per species using the .groupby module on the categorical species variable.
 Again for display purposes i have rouded to decimal places.
 Scatter plots used later on are a better way in my opninion of displaying this summary output